stephenharris/py_obfuscate/README.md

 ## Example usage
 This package exposes a `py_obfuscate` module which contains `Obfuscator` class with a very simple inteface.
-It expects two streams: a read string (e.g. the mysqldump file) and write stream (e.g. the file to write the obfuscated dump to).
+It's `obfuscate` method expects two streams: a read string (e.g. the mysqldump file) and write stream (e.g. the file to write the obfuscated dump to).

 ```
-obfuscate.obfuscate(streamIn, streamOut)
+obfuscatator.obfuscate(streamIn, streamOut)
 ```

 As a more practical example, create the file `obfuscate.py`